Diabetes and Exercise: Success Story

 To Auyer’s delight, her blood sugar levels have improved.

-Auyer is delighted with her improved blood glucose levels.
 "Almost immediately, I noticed a change in my morning blood sugars, which are always really high," she says.
-But after she started exercising, "they were dropping from an average of about 140 to 110.
+After she started exercising, "they were dropping from an average of about 140 to 110.
 I was so excited one day -- I had one under 100."

 Ready to get fit?
-Shahar offers these tips for getting started.
+Shahar offers this advice:

-- Talk with your doctor.
-People with heart problems might need a stress test, while those with hypertension should make sure their blood pressure is stable.
-If you have retinal problems, ask your eye doctor if you should avoid certain exercises that increase pressure on the retina, Shahar says.
-If you have orthopaedic problems, such as knee pain, back problems, or foot issues, an exercise physiologist can teach you appropriate exercises, including using a stationary recumbent bike.
+Talk with your doctor.
+If you have heart problems, you might need a stress test.
+If you have high blood pressure, make sure your blood pressure is stable.
+If you have problems with the retinas in your eyes, ask your eye doctor if you should avoid certain exercises that increase pressure on the retina, Shahar says.
+If you have orthopedic problems, such as knee pain, back problems, or foot problems, an exercise physiologist can teach you appropriate exercises.

-- Keep snacks on hand for low blood sugar.
+Keep snacks on hand for low blood sugar.
 Be prepared.
-Bring fast-acting snacks to the gym or along on your outdoor workout in case your blood sugar drops too low while you're exercising.
+Bring fast-acting snacks to the gym or on your outdoor workout in case your blood sugar drops too low while you're exercising.

 Wear comfortable shoes.
 Good shoes will help you avoid foot problems, which can be more serious when you have diabetes.

 Wear a diabetes ID.
 Wear a bracelet or necklace or carry something that says you have diabetes.
 It should list an emergency contact and say whether you take insulin.